lpcox/server/CONTRIBUTING.md

 ## Metrics and Tracing

-CovidShield uses [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-go) to configure the metrics and tracing for the server, both the key retrieval and key submission.
+COVID Shield uses [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-go) to configure the metrics and tracing for the server, both the key retrieval and key submission.

 ### Metrics